Continental Army: Background

+History

-On June 14, 1775, the Second Continental Congress, meeting in present-day Independence Hall in Philadelphia, voted to establish the Continental Army to provide for the common defense of the colonies, and incorporated patriot forces already in place outside Boston (22,000 troops) and New York (5,000).
+On June 14, 1775, the Second Continental Congress, meeting in present-day Independence Hall in Philadelphia, voted to establish the Continental Army to provide for the common defense of the colonies, and incorporate the New England Army of Observation already in place outside Boston (22,000 troops) and New York City (5,000).
 It also raised the first ten companies of Continental Army troops on a one-year enlistment, including riflemen from the Province of Pennsylvania, Province of Maryland, and Colony of Virginia, which were used as light infantry.
 The Pennsylvania riflemen became the 1st Continental Regiment in January 1776.
-On June 15, 1775, Congress unanimously elected George Washington commander-in-chief of the Continental Army.
-Washington accepted, and departed immediately for Boston, where he led the successful Siege of Boston.
+On June 14, 1775, Congress unanimously elected George Washington Commander in Chief of the Army of the United Colonies.
+Washington accepted and departed immediately for Boston, where he led the successful Siege of Boston.

-Washington served as the Continental Army's commander-in-chief throughout the Revolutionary War without any compensation except for reimbursement of expenses.
+Washington served as the army's Commander in Chief throughout the Revolutionary War without any compensation except for reimbursement of expenses.
 As the Continental Congress increasingly adopted the responsibilities and posture of a legislature for a sovereign state, the role of the Continental Army became the subject of considerable debate.
 Some Americans had a general aversion to maintaining a standing army, but the requirements of the Revolutionary War against the British was seen as requiring the discipline and organization of an organized central military.
 As a result, the Continental Army evolved throughout the war, routinely reorganizing its units and ultimately seeking and obtaining support from France, which sought to counter British influence in North America.

-By the end of 1775, during the first year of the Revolutionary War, the Continental Congress operated as a de facto war government, who had authorized the creation of the Continental Army, the Navy, and Marines.
+By the end of 1775, during the first year of the Revolutionary War, the Continental Congress operated as a de facto war government, authorizing the creation of the Continental Army, the Navy, and the Marines.
 A new flag was needed to represent both the Congress and the United Colonies.
-It is believed that the Continental Union Flag, representing the soldiers and sailors unified as the armed forces of the United Colonies, was raised by George Washington's army on January 2, 1776, at Prospect Hill in Charlestown (present-day Somerville), near his headquarters at Cambridge, Massachusetts.
+It is believed that the Continental Union Flag, representing the soldiers and sailors unified as the armed forces of the United Colonies, was raised by George Washington's army on January 2, 1776, at Prospect Hill in Charlestown (present-day Somerville), near his headquarters in Cambridge, Massachusetts.

-Establishments
+Evolution

 The Continental Army's forces included several successive armies or establishments: